R Language Modules

 Work with different data sources.
 The R script modules support an additional set of inputs, which can include data files, in zipped format.
-You might use zipped data files along with R packages designed for such data sources, to flatten hierarchical data into a flat data table, read data from Excel and other file formats.
+You might use zipped data files, along with R packages designed for such data sources, to flatten hierarchical data into a flat data table.
+You might also use these to read data from Excel and other file formats.

 The following example demonstrates the overall process for how you can install new packages and use custom R code in your experiment.

 Sometimes the data requires extensive manipulation to extract features.
 Suppose you have a text file that contains an ID followed by values and notes, all separated by spaces.
-Or that your text file contains characters that are not supported by Studio.
+Or suppose that your text file contains characters that are not supported by Machine Language Studio (classic).

 There are several R packages that provide specialized functions for such tasks.
 The splitstackshape library package contains several useful functions for splitting multiple columns, even if each column has a different delimiter.